ryanramage/tale/README.md

 Tale
 =====

+Location story telling.
 Offline-first story based games, that gets the crowd moving.

+For now, see the wiki: https://github.com/ryanramage/tale/wiki

 install
 -------